lupyuen/lupyuen.github.io/src/zig.md

 [(See this)](https://github.com/ziglang/zig/issues/9760#issuecomment-991738757)

-_Can we patch the Object File via Command Line?_
+_Can we patch the Object File via Command Line instead?_

 Yep enter this at the Command Line to __patch the ELF Header__...